kulshekhar/ts-jest/docs/user/config/compiler.md

 The `compiler` option allows you to define the compiler to be used.
 It'll be used to load the NodeJS module holding the TypeScript compiler.

 The default value is `typescript`, which will load the original [TypeScript compiler module](https://www.npmjs.com/package/typescript).
-The version loaded will depend on the one installed in your project.
+The loaded version will depend on the one installed in your project.

-If you use a custom compiler, such as `ttypescript` for example, be sure its API is the same as the original TypeScript, at least for what TSJest is using.
+If you use a custom compiler, such as `ttypescript`, make sure its API is the same as the original TypeScript, at least for what ts-jest is using.

 ### Example: